LinuxForHealth/docs/README.md

 ```
 This builds the site from the files in the 'source' directory and places the built site in a 'docs' subdirectory of the idaas-connect/docs repo, which the repo is configured to use as the site folder.

 4. Checkout a branch, push the new site to the idaas-connect/docs repo & merge the changes to master.

-5. View the site at `https://idaas-connect.github.io/docs`.
+The changes will automatically appear on `https://idaas-connect.github.io/docs` after a few seconds.
+You may need to reload the pages in your browser to see changes.

 ### Connect

+View the iDAAS-Connect docs at `https://idaas-connect.github.io/docs`.

 Check out the iDAAS-Connect repo on [Github](https://github.com/RedHat-Healthcare/iDAAS-Connect).